Living In Australia – A Complete How-To Guide

 Australia is perhaps the best place on earth for us Britons to emigrate to!
 It has all the things we’re seemingly seeking such as a great climate, an outdoors lifestyle, decent food, decent healthcare and education standards, jobs, opportunities, quality housing, a high standard of western-style living, it’s English speaking and totally accessible.

-In Australia there genuinely is more emphasis placed on enjoying an outdoor, active life.
+In Australia, there genuinely is more emphasis placed on enjoying outdoor, active life.
 There genuinely are more opportunities to get more out of life than simply sitting in front of the TV night after night.

 At the weekend yes, you can go to the mall and shop – but unlike in the UK, that’s not your only choice!
 You can swim, surf, hike or bike, you can enjoy your own pool or garden, get out and meet people at the events that go on all the time in Australian towns and cities.